dropbox/stone/doc/using_generator.rst

 Using a generator, you can convert the structs, unions, and routes in your spec into objects in your programming language of choice.

-Currently, the only generator included with Babel is for `Python
+Currently, the only generator included with Stone is for `Python
 <#python-guide>`_.
 We intend to create generators for an assortment of
 languages including: